ayush-123-ux/ayush-123-ux/README.md

 ### 🔹 CI/CD Pipeline Implementation

-Automated build and deployment process using Jenkins integrated with GitHub.
+Automated build and deployment using Jenkins integrated with GitHub.

 ---